 For information on workplace exposure to formaldehyde, see Formaldehyde on OSHA’s website.
 The National Institute for Occupational Safety and Health (NIOSH) at the Centers for Disease Control and Prevention also has published resources on formaldehyde on its website under Formaldehyde: NIOSH Resources.

-FDA will continue to monitor safety issues regarding hair-smoothing products and will report on any new developments.
+The FDA will continue to monitor safety issues regarding hair smoothing products and will update its information as appropriate.